orbitdb/SCPs/scps/SCP-6.md

 This proposal does this by:
  - simplifying and removing specific entry fields
- - fields using a more space-efficient base encoding
+ - using a more space-efficient base encoding for signatures

 As many of the changes suggested are breaking, it may be best to introduce them with the release of OrbitDB version 1 if this proposal is accepted.